In this post, we will talk about tips for traveling to Thailand after the reopening to tourism and what to see in Bangkok, the must-see sights.

 With an average temperature of 30 degrees Celsius (86 ° Fahrenheit), you can actually visit Thailand all year round.

-If you want to travel comfortably, without sweating too much or too much rain, the best time to visit is during the dry and cool season between November and early April, i.e., the winter months.
+If you want to travel comfortably without sweating too much or too much rain, the best time to visit is during the dry and cool season between November and early April, i.e., winter.

 The climate actually varies between the north and south of Thailand and also varies between the east and west coasts.